Visit Niagara Falls, Canada

 You can learn more about these foolhardy feats at the Niagara Daredevil Exhibit in the Niagara IMAX Theatre.
 Here, some of the simple vessels used by the thrill seekers in their attempts to survive the plunge are on display.
-You can read about each daredevil’s endeavours, some of which had fatal consequences.
+You can read about each daredevil’s endeavors, some of which had fatal consequences.

 A film showing at the IMAX gives you a taste of how the stunts would have felt, as well as recounting the 12,000-year history of the falls.